Country information for Bulgaria - Legislation and policy

 - forming teams for complex pedagogical evaluation in regional inspectorates on education;

 - creating a supportive and accessible environment in pre-schools and schools;

 Law on the Integration of People with Disabilities

-Ordinance No. 1 of 23 January 2009 on the training of children and pupils with SEN and/or with chronic diseases
+Ordinance No. 1 of 23 January 2009 on the training of children and pupils with SEN and/or chronic diseases

-National plan for integration of children with SEN and/or with chronic diseases in the system of national education, adopted by Council of Ministers’ Decision in 2003
+National plan for integration of children with SEN and/or chronic diseases in the system of national education, adopted by Council of Ministers’ Decision in 2003

 Programme for Development of Education, Science and Youth Policies in the Republic of Bulgaria (2009–2013)

 This defines the Ministry of Education and Science’s strategic priority directions, one of which is ‘equal access to education for all learners’.
 Certain ordinances regulate specific educational, social and other measures to provide conditions and opportunities for all children to learn and develop their potential.

 Specific support measures for migrant children and citizens from EU member states, the European Economic Area and Switzerland include the provision of free training in Bulgarian, as well as the learner’s mother tongue and culture at compulsory school age.